ar-siddiqui/SEPEX/README.md

 An env file is required and should be available at the root of this repository (`./.env`).
 See the [example.env](example.env) for a guide.

 ## Notes
-*NOTE: This server was adapted for ogc-compliance from an existing api developed by @albrazeau*
+1. This server was adapted for ogc-compliance from an existing api developed by @albrazeau
+2. API docs created using [swaggo](https://github.com/swaggo/swag)